 Accreditation

-The Chemical Engineering Bachelor of Science program is accredited by the Engineering Accreditation Commission of ABET.
+The Bachelor of Science in Chemical Engineering program is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the commission’s General Criteria and Program Criteria for Chemical, Biochemical, Biomolecular, and Similarly Named Engineering Programs.

-The Petroleum Engineering Bachelor of Science program is accredited by the Engineering Accreditation Commission of ABET.
+The Bachelor of Science in Petroleum Engineering program is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the commission’s General Criteria and Program Criteria for Petroleum and Similarly Named Engineering Programs.

 Chemical Engineering